[Interview] Ukrainian girl tells story of Russian child abductions

 The Russians said they were evacuating children for their own safety.

-"Our buses were escorted by military police and Russian military all the way ... we were told we're going to a camp in Yevpatoriya [a town in Crimea] but nobody knew where, because nobody told us its name," she said.
+"Our buses were escorted by military police and Russian military all the way ... we were told we're going to a camp in Yevpatoriya [a town in Crimea, which Russia annexed from Ukraine in 2014] but nobody knew where, because nobody told us its name," she said.

 The buses took them to what looked like old holiday condominiums by the seaside.

-There were some 500 children held at the camp, Sydorova estimated.
+There were about 500 children held at the camp, Sydorova estimated.

 "Some were only five or six years old and there were other children older than me.
 The older children took care of their siblings," she said.